hyprwm/Hyprland/CODE_OF_CONDUCT.md

  - `@vaxry:matrix.vaxry.net`
  - `@fufexan:matrix.org`

+We, as members, guarantee your privacy and will not share those reports with anyone.

 ## Enforcement Strategy

 Depending on the severity of the infraction, any action from the list below may be applied.